kstrafe/Cxy/documentation/rationale.md

 *Description*: The documentation has become unwieldy large.
 Can it be shortened and/or segmented for easier manipulation?
 *Discussion*: Taking inspiration from the PEP (Python Enhancement Proposals, we'd like to have something for language rationale and proposals.
-Unnamed Language Enhancement Proposals.
-ULEPs.
+Cxy Enhancement Proposals.
+CxyEPs.
 In addition, rationales need to be shortened and enhanced themselves.
 I tend to be quite wordy, so I'll have to snip them down to the bare essentials.

-	ULEP/
+	CxyEP/
 		index.md
 		<Topic>.md
 		...
 		<Topic N>.md

-Each ULEP will have its own title and topic to discuss.
+Each CxyEP will have its own title and topic to discuss.
 Hmm, why not just go with Cxy and call it a Cxy Rationale?
 Shortened to cxyr.
 Like the short namespaces we so love.